The Theory of Money, Part 19

 Eyebrows were raised, and then two concerns were also raised.

 The first concern was that this could make one or more of the other four banks run out of specie.
-This concern was overcome easily by clarifying how much each bank could afford to lend and by realizing that the loan to Indie Bank would probably only need to be for a very short term, maybe even just for a day or two.
+This concern was overcome easily by clarifying how much each bank could afford to lend and by realizing that the loan to Independent Bank would probably only need to be for a very short term, maybe even just for a day or two.

 So they decided that there should be a price associated with needing to be bailed out.
 They would charge a high daily interest rate on any specie lent from another bank.
 This solution would actually turn out to be a win win because it alleviates the bad incentives while generously compensating the lending banks at the same time.

 In the end, they collectively agreed to this solution and put it into writing.
-They then immediately sent word to the other four banks to start carting gold coins to Indie Bank.
+They then immediately sent word to the other four banks to start carting gold coins to Independent Bank.
 Within hours, their scheme had worked and the panic had dissolved.
 Crisis averted.
 Phew, that was really close to a societal default!

-Next week, we’ll look at how societal leverage contributed to this situation, and we’ll also talk about societal diversification as a means of reducing the risk of a societal default.
+In Part 20, we’ll look at how societal leverage contributed to this situation, and we’ll also talk about societal diversification as a means of reducing the risk of a societal default.

 The Theory of Money, Part 18